What To Do In Rovaniemi Santa Park?

 Finally, we stood in the queue waiting to visit Rovaniemi Santa Claus.

-After few minutes we saw 2 Chinese girls that just went out of his room.
-It turns out that one photo with Santa Claus cost 40 euro!
+After a few minutes, we saw 2 Chinese girls that just went out of his room.
+It turns out that one photo with Santa Claus costs 40 euro!

 40 euro for ONE picture.
 It is just insane.